-(B2) The arrival of Joe Biden in the White House appears to be good news for Europeans, pilloried by four years of President Trump.
-What will change... and what will not change?
+(B2) The arrival of Joe Biden at the White House appears to be good news for Europeans, pilloried by four years of President Trump.
+What will change…and what will not change?

-Joe Biden and Kamala Harris during his first 'president-elect' speech in Delaware (credit: Franceinfo feed - selection B2)
+Joe Biden and Kamala Harris during his first speech as 'president-elect' in Delaware (credit: Franceinfo stream – selection B2)

 Defending national interests will remain a priority

 Relations with the European Union should improve, be more respectful... as under the presidency of Barack Obama, of which Joe Biden was number 2.
-With him, Europe will no longer be considered a " enemy " the United States.
-Witness the reading of a few verses by the Irish poet Seamus Heaney - taken from Sophocles' play 'Philoctetes' The Cure at Troy —, during his enthronement by the 'blue' party last August.
+With him, Europe will no longer be considered as a “ enemy " the United States.
+This is demonstrated by reading a few verses by the Irish poet Seamus Heaney — taken from Sophocles' play 'Philoctetes' The Cure at Troy —, when he was inducted by the 'blue' party last August.
 But beware of hopes!
 After taking stock of his various speeches during the campaign, it is obvious that the old continent is not at the center of attention in Washington.
 The words "Europe" or "European Union" are rare.
-Like his last interview on CBS News in '60 minutes'.
+Like his last interview on CBS News in '60 Minutes'.
 Not a word about Europe!
-The tendency to retreat, to the defense of national interests, is anchored among Americans, and Biden will not go back on it.
+The tendency to withdraw, to defend national interests, is anchored among Americans, and Biden will not go back on it.

 Within NATO, unchanged requirements

-Within the Alliance, the tone should probably be more cordial.
+Within the Alliance, the tone should undoubtedly be more cordial.
 But the requirements will remain.
 Joe Biden said to himself “ proud of the commitments the Obama-Biden administration negotiated to ensure NATO members increase their defense spending ".
-Clearly, he will continue to demand that Europeans take their share of the " burden " (read : I don't give a shit about being popular in Europe.
+Clearly, he will continue to demand that Europeans take their share of the “ burden " (read : I don't give a shit about being popular in Europe.
 Europeans must pay (Trump)).
-That they increase spending to reach the 2% target, but also that they take charge of their own security.
-For Alexandra de Hoop Scheffer, researcher at the German Marshall Fund, “ there is always this idea that Europe must take more care of the Balkans, the Mediterranean and the Russian threat on the eastern flank, so that Washington can concentrate on the great threat of the 21st century, namely China ».
+Let them increase spending to reach the 2% target, but also take responsibility for their own security.
+For Alexandra de Hoop Scheffer, researcher at the German Marshall Fund, “ there is always this idea that Europe must pay more attention to the Balkans, the Mediterranean and the Russian threat on the Eastern flank, so that Washington can concentrate on the great threat of the 21st century, namely China ».

 Russia in threat number 1, China in number 2

 The Democrat is certainly more critical of Moscow than his Republican alter ego.
-In a television interview ('60 minutes'), he describes Russia as " the biggest threat to America right now in terms of our security and alliances breaking down ". " We must impose real costs on Russia for its violations of international norms and stand with Russian civil society, which has courageously opposed President Vladimir Putin's kleptocratic authoritarian system time and time again. “he added on Foreign Policy in April.
-This threat requires us to remain mobilized militarily. " To counter Russian aggression, we must maintain the alliance's military capabilities at a high level while expanding its ability to deal with non-traditional threats, such as armed corruption, disinformation and computer theft.
+In a television interview ('60 Minutes'), he describes Russia as " the biggest threat to America right now in terms of breaking down our security and alliances ". " We must impose real costs on Russia for its violations of international norms and stand with Russian civil society, which has courageously opposed President Vladimir Putin's kleptocratic authoritarian system time and time again “he added on Foreign Policy in April.
+This threat requires us to remain mobilized militarily. " To counter Russian aggression, we must maintain the alliance's military capabilities at a high level while expanding its ability to confront non-traditional threats, such as armed corruption, disinformation, and cyber theft.
 China comes second described as “ the biggest competitor but also potentially as a threat.
 This will be the way of doing things with Beijing which " will determine if we are competitors or end up being in a more serious competition when it comes to strength “says Joe Biden.

 The return to multilateralism